muratk5n/thirdwave/en/README.md

 ---

-Unless of course there is a bus driver for a President as in f-ing Venezuella who is printing money and giving it to people creating hyperinflation.
+Unless of course there is a bus driver for a President as in fucking Venezuella who is printing money and giving it to people creating hyperinflation.